Skip to content

 Mandatory on every verse.
 Names where the metaphors break.

 Don’t take “always present” too literally.
 Some Yogācāra sub-schools dispute which factors are truly universal.
 The list is a high-confidence default, not an axiomatic foundation.
-Smṛti in particular shades between “memory” and “mindfulness”; the English translation choice matters more than it looks.
+Smṛti in particular shades between “memory” and “mindfulness”; this site’s “retention” deliberately takes the memory side, against the meditation-culture default.
+The English translation choice matters more than it looks.

 Draft not yet reviewed